 The human body is an extremely complex machine.
-Along with our organs, muscles, and bones, approximately 50 different hormones are contributing to our health and moods.
-Among these influential hormones is oxytocin, sometimes referred to as the "love hormone," or "cuddle hormone."
-But, the function of oxytocin extends much further than facilitating feelings of love or intimacy.
+Along with our organs, muscles, and bones, approximately 50 different hormones contribute to our health and mood.
+Among these influential hormones is oxytocin, sometimes referred to as the "love hormone" or "cuddle hormone." it is important to know that the function of oxytocin extends much further than facilitating feelings of love or intimacy.

 What Is Oxytocin?

 Love may be oxytocin's claim to fame, but the hormone has a much greater role in the body and health.
 In addition to its hormonal functions, oxytocin also acts as a neurotransmitter.
 Both hormones and neurotransmitters serve as the body's chemical messengers and are responsible for facilitating communication between different neurons and muscles.
 The main difference between hormones and neurotransmitters is the bodily system in which they operate.

 Neurotransmitters are used by the nervous system (which includes the brain and spinal cord), while hormones influence the endocrine system.
 However, there is some overlap between the two, and some molecules can act as both hormones and neurotransmitters.
 Oxytocin is one of these dual-functioning molecules, as is norepinephrine.

 Oxytocin is produced in the hypothalamus, an area of the brain responsible for keeping the body in a state of homeostasis.
 Oxytocin is secreted by the hypothalamus when the neurons in that region of the brain emit electrical activity.
 When the hypothalamus produces oxytocin, it sends the oxytocin down to the posterior lobe of the pituitary gland (sometimes referred to as the "master gland").
 From there, the pituitary gland releases oxytocin directly into the bloodstream.